 - Confirm the total cost (including shipping and handling) will not exceed present transaction limits.

 - Make sure you are obtaining the best possible price.
 Any cardholder can contact Purchasing to ask if there is preferred/contracted supplier to use.

 - Tufts University is a non-profit organization and therefore tax exempt.
 The University’s tax-exempt number is E-042-103-634.
 The number is embossed on the front of your PCard.
-If a supplier requires a hard copy of the tax-exempt form, please visit the Accounting webpage.
+If a supplier requires a hard copy of the tax-exempt form, please visit the Sales Tax Exemptions on Purchases.

 - Record the name of the person taking the order and the order/confirmation number, should subsequent problems/issues arise.

 - Upon receipt of the item, retain copies of the charge slip, sales receipt, statement, and/or packing slip.
 Receipts must be readily available for audit.
 Improper documentation may result in loss of the Pcard.

 If the product or service you are ordering is available under an Approved Supplier Contract, the order must be placed with the University's contract supplier.

 Once it is determined that the purchase can be made using the Procurement Card and a supplier is chosen, the cardholder has a choice to make the purchase online, via phone or in person.
 If you are making a purchase in person, simply follow the above steps (where applicable) and give the credit card to the clerk.
 Please ensure that the supplier is aware of the University's Tax Exempt status.